egvijayanand/dotnet-maui-templates/README.md

 To provide an integrated experience, a VS extension has been developed to host these templates.

+The All-in-One .NET MAUI Templates Pack VS extension (v5.12.0.0 or higher) is now supported on both x64 and ARM64 installations of Visual Studio 2022.
+Happy coding!

+*Consequently, the minimum supported version of Visual Studio 2022 will be v17.6 or higher.*

 Extension is made available in the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=egvijayanand.maui-templates ".NET MAUI Templates Pack") and even more easier, can be installed from within Visual Studio itself (Extensions -> Manage Extensions / Alt + X + M).

 ![Manage Extensions - Visual Studio](images/vs-manage-extensions.png)